scottspace/scottspace.github.io/_posts/2019-08-06-memefieid-ng.md

 thumb: /img/ng/chap_1.png
 ---

 Welcome to the first edition of Memeified AI!
+Memefieid AI summarizes important works in the AI field as memes and tweets, so that busy people can get a sense of what's inside.
+This edition translates
-This edition translates Andrew Ng's wonderful, free, online book of
+Andrew Ng's wonderful, free, online book of
 ["Machine Learning Yearning"](https://www.deeplearning.ai/machine-learning-yearning/) into fun memes, tweets, and isms.
 Whatever an ism, is.

-Memefieid AI summarizes important works in the AI field as memes and tweets, so that busy people can get a sense of what's inside.
+The titles shown in bold are straight from Andrew's book.
+The memes and tweetish summaries are mine, so any errors are clearly me just thinking unclearly.

-I also provide a 20-minute talk with Q&A if you'd like me to speak at your event.
+For the curious, I also provide a 20-minute talk with Q&A if you'd like me to speak at your event.
 I can extend it to 45 minutes if you're really into that sort of thing (and can sit that long).
 I also have a professional "immersion" version that lasts an entire day, including hands-on